Fade an Image In and Out on a PowerPoint Slide Using Animations

 Description

-You can fade a picture in and out on a PowerPoint slide during a slide show using animations.
+You can fade a picture in and out in PowerPoint using animations.
 Both fade entrance and exit animation effects will need to be applied to the picture and the animations can be set to start automatically or on click.
+The fade effect will appear during a slide show.

 Author